The American Dream –

 2. We read up and studied – David Ramsey is a great place to start.
 We became fanatical about really learning how it all works.
 To beat the banks you need to beat them at their own game.

 3. We sought other ways to make money outside of our work.
-This just worked for us, but in order to pay off hundreds of thousands of dollars in debt you have to think outside the box.
-Working your standard job is not going to cut it and besides there is 168 hours in a week and most people work 40, 50 max. **You have to be OPEN to other ways of making money** If you not willing to try something new then you can not expect to get different results
+This just worked for us, but in order to pay off hundreds of thousands of dollars in debt, you have to think outside the box.
+Working your standard job is not going to cut it and besides, there are 168 hours in a week and most people work 40, 50 max. **You have to be OPEN to other ways of making money** If you not willing to try something new then you can not expect to get different results

 5. The most important thing, the magic, we delayed our gratification.
 Without delaying gratification it is honestly a pipe dream.
 It is all 100% behavior.
 We realized that we can not keep up with all of our friends, go to every birthday, sporting event, party, and vacation AND also pay off our debt.
-It is what it is but we decided putting a few things on hold for 2-5 years was well worth it in the long run.
-At our current rate, I will be 32 and Lauren 31, debt free and owe less than 100,000 on our house.
+It is what it is, but we decided to put a few things on hold for 2-5 years was well worth it in the long run.
+At our current rate, I will be 33 and Lauren 31, debt-free and owe less than 100,000 on our house.

 6. If you are considering refinancing your student loans I recommend you read this first: Refi or No?
 Sometimes refinancing is actually not always the best option, we actually are waiting to refinance.
 If you decide to refinance then go to LendKey who promote student loan transparency.

 Q: Do you disagree with the conventional wisdom that says go to school to be successful?